-Before you even get on a motorbike, it’s a good idea to start learning the rules of the road.
-The sooner you start learning about riding, the easier it’s likely to be.
+Before you get on a motorbike, it’s a good idea to start learning the rules of the road.

-CBT and The Highway Code – it is essential when preparing for your CBT that you read and understand The Highway Code.
-This will help you put the rules of the road into practice during the practical elements of your course, before you begin the on-road training that is part of CBT.
+- before you begin CBT, it is essential to read and understand The Highway Code.
+This will help you put the rules of the road into practice

 - good riding techniques